MrPool-Labs/Mr.Sanpool-platform/README.md

-# MrSanPool Ecosystem
+# MrPool Ecosystem

-MrSanPool is a layered system designed for modeling, decisioning, and control in adversarial environments.
+MrPool is a layered system designed for modeling, decisioning, and control in adversarial environments.

 It is built to address problems such as: